labormedia/scatter-gather/README.md

 ![Edgeworth](Untitled.png "Edgeworth cage.")
 # scatter-gather
-A scatter-gather implementation for financial data acquisition and algorithmic trading.
+A scatter-gather implementation for data acquisition and analysis.
 The scatter-gather model is declared as a state machine of custom future types designed to take max performance out of the architectural pattern of hierarchical state machines, preserving asynchronous properties on the overall pool of transactions.

 # Build